cgogn/cgogn.github.io/index.md

 qtrav.update(v);
 ```

-The selection of the dart that represents each cell can be customized by giving an additional function as a last parameter to the `build` and `update` methods.
-This function should take a Cell and return a Dart.
-This customization is a great way to be able to make assumptions about the dart that represents each cell when it is given to the processing function during a traversal.
+The selection of the dart that represents each cell can be customized by giving an additional function as parameter to the `build` and `update` methods.
+This function should take a Cell as parameter and return a Dart.
+This customization is useful if you want to be able to make assumptions about the dart that represents each cell when it is given to the processing function during a traversal.

 __FilteredQuickTraversor__

-A `FilteredQuickTraversor` is a variation of a `QuickTraversor` in which a filtering function is given to the `build` function.
-The internal attribute is still filled with one dart per cell and the same updates have to be done in order to keep it in sync with the map.
-The difference is that the provided filter will be evaluated dynamically each time the `FilteredQuickTraversor` is used for the traversal of the cells.
+A `FilteredQuickTraversor` is a variation of a `QuickTraversor`.
+In this modified version, the internal attribute is still filled with one dart per cell when calling the `build` method and the same updates have to be done in order to keep it in sync with the map.
+The difference is a new `set_filter<CellType>` method that provides a filter which is evaluated on-the-fly each time the `FilteredQuickTraversor` is used for the traversal of the cells.
+It can be seen as a combination of the efficiency of the traversal without marking and the versatility of the on-the-fly cells filtering.

-The dart selection feature is also available by giving a function as a last parameter to the `build` and `update` methods.
+The dart selection customization is also available by giving a dart selection function as an additional parameter to the `build` and `update` methods.

 __CellCache__

-With the previous Masks, even when using a filtering function, all the cells of the map are always traversed and the filtering function is evaluated dynamically on each cell in order to decide to call the processing function on it or not.
+With the previous Masks, even when using a filtering function, all the cells of the map are always traversed and the filtering function is evaluated on-the-fly for each cell in order to decide if the processing function should be called on it or not.
 This can be great in a dynamic environment where the set of filtered cells changes regularly.
 But if the set of filtered cells is stable, and moreover if this set is small w.r.t. the number of cells of the map, a more efficient solution can be proposed.

 A `CellCache` can store a set of cells for each type of cell.
 These sets will be directly traversed by the `foreach_cell` or `parallel_foreach_cell` method.
 Its main public method is `build<CellType>` which builds the set of the mentioned cell type.